ani-poroorkara/PlaylistGenerator-using-Genetic-Algorithm/README.md

 # Playlist Generation Using Genetic Algorithm
 Create a playlist using Genetic Algorithms with Python DEAP library.
+This model can generate a playlist taking your music files as input and generate either a text file containing the list or merge the entire list into a single music track.

 ## Genetic Algorithms
 1. Create a random initial *population*